Azure/Industrial-IoT/docs/manual/readme.md

 [Helm](https://helm.sh/docs/) is a [Kubernetes](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/) package and operations manager, analogous to yum and apt.
 Application packages themselves are called Helm Charts and can be installed using the Helm tool.
 Helm allows users to easily templatize their Kubernetes manifests and provide a set of configuration parameters that allows users to customize their deployment.

 For the deployment of cloud microservices of Azure Industrial IoT platform into a Kubernetes cluster we provide **azure-industrial-iot** Helm chart.
-Version `0.4.3` of azure-industrial-iot Helm char should be used for deployment of `2.8.x` versions of Azure Industrial IoT microservices.
+Version `0.4.3` of azure-industrial-iot Helm chart should be used for deployment of `2.8.x` versions of Azure Industrial IoT microservices.

 #### Prerequisites